SiliconLabs/peripheral_examples/i2c/i2c/readme_G8xx.txt

 How To Test:
 1. Build the project(s) and download to both Starter Kits
-2. Connect the SDA, SCL, and GND lines between the two kits via the EXP header
+2. Connect the SDA and SCL lines between the two kits via the EXP header
 3. Press BTN0 of a kit to send data from the respective kit to the other
 4. Observe the receive buffer in the IDE variables window to ensure the